kermitt2/grobid/doc/End-to-end-evaluation.md

 The references 2 and 3 are thus missing.

 GROBID expends intervals and will likely identify and match these "intermediary" callouts (including 2 and 3 in the above example).
-However these additional correct extractions and matching from GROBID will be counted as false in the evaluation because missing from the "gold" data.
+However these additional correct extractions and matching from GROBID will be counted as false positive in the evaluation because missing from the "gold" data.

 ### Character encoding and glyphs